Lowland whisky is known for its smooth and floral malts and the region is home to some of Scotland’s finest distilleries.

 Owned by the Three Stills company, the distillery is sited in Hawick in the Scottish Borders.

-They make malt whisky in “their own style, not conforming to any preconceived notions about what a Lowland ‘style’ actually is.
+They make Lowland malt whisky in “their own style, not conforming to any preconceived notions about what a Lowland ‘style’ actually is.

 At the time of writing the Borders Distillery single malt is not ready for release.
+They do however have two blended expressions available along with vodka and gin.

 Barley comes from local farms and water comes from underground sources.
 Maturation takes place off-site.